LazaUK/AIFoundry-Agents-LogicApps/README.md

 2.  **Enable Function Calling**: The `agents_client.enable_auto_function_calls()` method is used to instruct the agent's model to automatically call the defined tools when appropriate.
 3.  **Create the Agent**: An agent is created with a clear instruction set that guides it to use the `get_weather_forecast` tool when asked about the weather.

-The output of AI agent's setup may look like this
+The output of AI agent's setup may look like this:

 ``` JSON
 Setting up agent tools...